“`html

 What You’ll Learn in AVI’s Esthetics Program

-AVI’s Basic Esthetics program covers the full range of skills you need to work confidently in a professional spa or clinical setting from day one.
+AVI’s Basic Esthetics (NO FINANCIAL AID FOR THIS PROGRAM) program covers the full range of skills you need to work confidently in a professional spa or clinical setting from day one.
 Training isn’t built around one type of client or one skin tone — it’s built around every client who walks through the door.

 Core Curriculum Includes: